 The next Embedded Linux Conference Europe will take place from October 11 to October 13 in Berlin, Germany.
-As usual, the entire Free Electrons engineering team will participate, which means this time 10 participants from Free Electrons!
+As usual, the entire Bootlin engineering team will participate, which means this time 10 participants from Bootlin!

 The schedule for the conference has been published recently, and a number of our talk proposals have been accepted, so we will present on the following topics: